ebowman/encrypted-pdf-finder/README.md

 #### Key Components

 - **Main Object**: Initializes the application and sets the logging level.
-- **Pipeline Setup**: Defines the root directory, available processors, and sets up the pipeline stages.
+- **Pipeline Setup**: Defines the root directory, available processors for sizing the thread pools, and sets up the pipeline stages.
 - **Execution**: Runs the pipeline and prints the processing time.

 #### Usage

 To run the application, simply execute the `PasswordPdfPipelineApp` object.
-It will process PDF files starting from the specified root directory and print out the password-protected PDFs.
+It will process PDF files from the specified root directory and print out the password-protected PDFs.

 ### 2. `ConcurrentQueuePipelining.scala`